tobyhijzen/RoboticsLanguage/README.md

 ## Install

-The best way to install is using `pip`:
+The best way to install is using `pip` or `pip2` if you have python 3 installed:

 ```shell
 pip install RoboticsLanguage